Note our Terms of Service update as of Mar. 5, 2025

 Log output for Crunchy Bridge database servers is collected directly from the database server using SQL functions.

-If you are using the application user, an additional function needs to be created to grant access to the logs:
+If you are using the application user, an additional function needs to be created to grant access to the logs (run the following with superuser credentials):

 CREATE SCHEMA IF NOT EXISTS pganalyze;